-What 'green port' principles are proposed or required for ports and terminals in your jurisdiction?
+4 What 'green port' principles are proposed or required for ports and terminals in your jurisdiction?

 There are no green port requirements for Turkish ports.
 However, a voluntary green port certification system was established in 2012 by the Ministry of Transport and Infrastructure.
-The first such certificate was given to the port of Marport, which is owned by Arkas Holding, in July 2015, and as of July 2019, 14 additional ports, namely AKSA, Altıntel, Asyaport, Bodrumport, Borusan Lojistik, Ege Port, Evyapport, Hopaport, Kumport, Limakport, Limaş, Mardaş, Petkim and Yılport have acquired the certificate.
-A new 'Eco Marina TR' certificate programme is expected to be instituted by the Ministry, which will have a broader scope and include criteria relating to workplace health and safety standards and the use of renewable energy, in addition to environmental protection standards.
+The first such certificate was given to the Marport, which is owned by Arkas Holding, in July 2015, and as of July 2019, 14 additional ports (AKSA, Altintel, Asyaport, Bodrumport, Borusan Lojistik, Ege Port, Evyapport, Hopaport, Kumport, Limakport, Limaş, Mardaş, Petkim and Yılport) have acquired the certificate.